ntzwrk/sks-lib/README.md

 </table>
 <br />

 `sks-lib` is a Typescript library for interacting with SKS keyservers.
-Currently there's only support for retrieving a keyserver's stats.
+Currently there's only support for retrieving statistics of a keyserver.

 ## Installation